-- Never attempt to shut off underground natural gas pipeline valves or relief vents.
-Only utility personnel should operate underground pipeline valves and relief vents. - If a plastic natural gas line is damaged, do not attempt to stop the flow of gas by folding the plastic over.
-A spark of static electricity from the plastic pipe could ignite the gas. - Turn off gas at meters or appliance supply lines only.
-And do so only if you can access them safely. - A 1⁄4 turn of the valve across the pipe with a properly sized wrench will turn off the service line to a gas meter.
+- Never attempt to shut off underground natural gas pipeline valves or relief valves.
+Only utility personnel should operate underground pipeline valves and relief valves. - If a plastic natural gas line is damaged, do not attempt to stop the flow of natural gas by folding the plastic over.
+A spark of static electricity from the plastic pipe could ignite the natural gas. - If the natural gas supply to a structure must be controlled, notify Dominion Energy personnel. - Turn off natural gas at meters or appliance supply lines only.
+And do so only as a last resort and if it is safe to do so. - A 1⁄4 turn of the valve across the pipe with a properly sized wrench will turn off the service line to a natural gas meter.
 You can see a good example of this in the photos on this slide.
-These shut-offs may be hand operated or you may need a wrench.
-The valve is open when the valve lug is in line with the gas pipe, and the valve is closed when the lug is crosswise to the pipe.
-Don't mistake other valves (such as grease valves) for the meter shut-off. - Use the same procedure for shutting off gas service at an appliance supply line. - Tie and label the meter or appliance supply line to let others know it has been shut off. - Inform Dominion Energy of the precise location of any gas valve you have closed. - Never attempt to turn gas service back on.
-Only utility personnel may restore gas service.
+These shutoffs may be hand operated or you may need a wrench.
+The valve is open when the valve lug is in line with the natural gas pipe, and the valve is closed when the lug is crosswise to the pipe.
+Don't mistake other valves (such as grease valves) for the meter shutoff. - Use the same procedure for shutting off natural gas service at an appliance supply line. - Tie and label the meter or appliance supply line to let others know it has been shut off. - Inform Dominion Energy of the precise location of any natural gas valve you have closed. - Never attempt to turn natural gas service back on.
+Only utility personnel may restore natural gas service.